ReviewETF Logo

 New ETFs Listed on the ASX in 2026: Every Launch, Fee, and Verdict

 The Australian ETF market is on a tear.
-24 new ETFs have listed on the ASX and Cboe Australia in the first five months of 2026 — spanning diversified portfolios, critical minerals, hedged global tech, AI thematics, space, humanoid robotics, fixed-term bonds, and silver miners.
+30 new ETFs have listed on the ASX and Cboe Australia in the first five months of 2026 — spanning diversified portfolios, critical minerals, hedged global tech, AI thematics, space, humanoid robotics, fixed-term bonds, sustainable equities, global income, silver miners, and emerging-market factor funds.

 This page tracks every single one.
 We update it as new funds list, so bookmark and check back.
 Below we cover what each ETF does, how its fees stack up against competitors, whether it fills a genuine gap or competes in a crowded space, and our verdict on whether it deserves a spot in your portfolio.